omar-polo/gmid/README.md

 	EOF
 	$ gmid -c cert.pem -k key.pem -d docs

 now you can visit gemini://localhost/ with your preferred gemini client.

+To add some CGI scripts, assuming a setup similar to the previous example, one can

+	$ mkdir docs/cgi-bin
+	$ cat <<EOF > docs/cgi-bin/hello-world
+	#!/bin/sh
+	printf "20 text/plain0
+	echo "hello world!"
+	EOF
+	$ gmid -d docs -x cgi-bin

+note that the argument to the
+**-x**
+option is
+*cgi-bin*
+and not
+*docs/cgi-bin*,
+since it&#8217;s relative to the document root.

 # CAVEATS